FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 #### Use autoscale  (HPA) to scale your application

-1. We can use `kubectl autoscale` command or use create a hpa yaml file then follow a `kubectl apply -f` to create hpa.
+- We can use `kubectl autoscale` command or use create a hpa yaml file then follow a `kubectl apply -f` to create hpa.

-2. use kubectl command to create hpa
+4a. use kubectl command to create hpa

-3. Command:

 ```bash
 kubectl autoscale deployment nginx-deployment --name=nginx-deployment-hpa --min=2 --max=10 --cpu-percent=50  --save-config
 ```

-4. expected Outcome
+ expected Outcome
 ```
 horizontalpodautoscaler.autoscaling/nginx-deployment-hpa autoscaled
 ```

-5. **or** use yaml file to create hpa
+4b. **or** use yaml file to create hpa

 ```bash
 cat << EOF | tee > nginx-deployment-hpa.yaml